makeabilitylab/makeabilitylabwebsite/README.md

 # Docker Installation
 1. If you don't have Docker yet, you can install it here: https://docs.docker.com/install/.
 Open up the application.
 Run `docker version` to make sure that it is running.
 2. Clone this repository using `git clone` and navigate to the project home directory using the `cd` command.
 3. Build the docker images.
-You can do this by running `docker build .`.
-Alternatively, you can run `docker build . -t [tag]` to give your build a name.
+This can be done by running `make build`, if make is installed.
+Alternatively, you can run `docker build . [-t] <tag>` to give your build a name.
 This step takes a while the first time (~2-3 min).
-If you don't add a tag to your build in step 3, you can look at the last line of the build that says `Successfully built [tag]` to get your tag.
+If you don't add a tag to your build in step 3, you can look at the last line of the build that says `Successfully built <tag>` to get your tag.
-4. Open the interactive bash terminal using `docker run -ti --entrypoint=bash [tag]`
+4. Open the interactive bash terminal using `docker run -ti --entrypoint=bash <tag>`
 5. Create the local database.
 Run the following commands: `python3 manage.py makemigrations website` and `python3 manage.py migrate`.
 Type `exit` to leave the interactive terminal.
 6. Create the superuser.
-Run `docker run -ti -v database:/code/db -v $(pwd)/media:/code/media --entrypoint=python [tag] manage.py createsuperuser`.
+Run `make superuser` if make is installed, or `docker run -ti -v database:/code/db -v $(pwd)/media:/code/media --entrypoint=python [tag] manage.py createsuperuser`.
 7. Rebuild the docker images.
 Use `docker build . [-t] [tag]`
-8. Run the server using Docker. `docker run -p 8000:8000 -ti -v database:/code/db -v $(pwd)/media:/code/media [tag]`
+8. Run the local server using Docker.
+Use `make run` or `docker run -p 8000:8000 -ti -v database:/code/db -v $(pwd)/media:/code/media [tag]`
 9. Open the development server in the web browser.
+This will be at `localhost:8000`.

 ### Sample setup:
 ```